kintsugi-programmer/IIITD-Resume/README.md

 # IIIT Delhi Resume
 A fully-customizable resume template in IIIT Delhi format made with $\LaTeX$.
-I created this template for the on-campus internship/placements because why not.
+I created this template for the on-campus internship placements because why not.

 I am a $\LaTeX$ god.